How to make easy salt dough snowflakes for the holidays! These look so pretty on your tree or made into a garland.

 Make Salt Dough

 The first step is making salt dough!
 This couldn’t be easier.
 The basic recipe is 2 cups of flour to 1 cup of salt.
 Mix these together in a bowl.
-Then, slowly add in water and mix until you have a dough consistency.
-It shouldn’t be sticky and it shouldn’t be crumbly and dry.
+Then, slowly add water and mix until you have a dough consistency.
+It shouldn’t be sticky, crumbly, or dry.
 I use basic white flour and Morton’s iodized salt.

 -